leonamtv/periodic-table/README.md

   <img src="periodic-table/src/assets/fig1.png">
 </p>

-* You can also navigate straight to a specific element by typing its symbol or name in the address bar like this:
+* You can also navigate straight to a specific element by typing its symbol or name in the address bar.
+Make sure to type <b>/#/</b> before the name or symbol like this:
   * `https://leonamtv.github.io/periodic-table/#/sm` or
   * `https://leonamtv.github.io/periodic-table/#/samarium`
 <p align='center'>
   <img src="periodic-table/src/assets/fig2.png"><br><br>
 </p>
-Make sure to type <b>/#/</b> before the name or symbol.

 * If you click in the <b>List of elements</b> you can have the elements in the form of a table. <br><br>
 <p align='center'>